jundalisay/spblist/content/en/research/blavatsky/doctrine/part-3/section-14b.md

 ---
-title: "Gods, Monads and Atoms"
+title: "The Triangle became the Tetraktys"
-heading: "Section 14"
+heading: "Section 14b"
 weight: 65
 description: "Helena Petrovna Blavatsky is the founder of Theosophy."
 image: "/covers/secret.png"